wwwtyro/trackball-controller/README.md

   interactive region.
 * `onRotate` is a callback function triggered whenever the trackball rotates, either through user interaction via the mouse or during momentum-compelled motion.
 Defaults to an empty function.
+Defaults to `noop` function.
 * `drag` is what fraction of the trackball's momentum is lost during internal loop iterations.
 Set to `0.0` to make the trackball spin forever, `1.0` to make it spin not at all outside of mouse interaction, or somewhere in between to make the spin gradually degrade to zero.
+Defaults to `0.0`.
+* `invert` declares whether or not to invert the motion of the trackball.
+Useful for rotating objects around the viewer, such as a skybox.
+Defaults to `false`.